-In accordance with the Financial Accountability Act 2009, Finance (through the Chief Finance Officer) is responsible, for:
+In accordance with the Financial Accountability Act 2009, (through the Chief Finance Officer):

-- establishing, maintaining and reviewing financial internal controls - providing the Director-General with an annual assurance statement on the efficiency and effectiveness of the financial internal controls.
+- Establish, maintain and review financial internal controls. - Provide the Director-General with an annual assurance statement that the financial internal controls of the department are operating efficiently, effectively and economically.

-3.8 Governance, Planning and Reporting
+3.8 Governance